keynmol/jobby/README.md

 The app used to be deployed on

 1. Platform.sh but I've run out of the free trial plan
-2. Heroku but they discontinued the free flans for everyone
+2. Heroku but they discontinued the free plans for everyone

 and now the app is deployed to the lovely Fly.io and here's the [**live version**](https://jobby-web.fly.dev/)